chengxianga2008/node-cryptojs-aes/README.md

 **node-cryptojs-aes** doesn't rely on any external library, such as native openssl libary or any external node.js modules.
 As a node.js module, it can simply be installed through npm package management system.
 There is no configuration needed also.

+**node-cryptojs-aes** maximises node.js design spirit.
+Browser side and server side are running identical javascript cryptography codebase.
+It allows coder to migrate any browser side logic to server or vice versa without any modification.
+The message passing between server side and client side has been drastically simplified.
+The encrypted JSON data is passed between client side and server side without any additional parsing or encoding effort made on both side.

 ## Features

   * **Self Contained** It doesn't rely on any external dependency.
   * **Server Side Cryptography** It is the only up and running server side javascript cryptography library so far.
   * **Cross Platform** It is working across all node.js supported platform.
-  * **Code Base** Browser side and server side are running identical javascript cryptography codebase.
-It allows coder to migrate any browser side logic to server or vice versa without any modification.
-The message passing between server side and client side has been drastically simplified.
-The encrypted JSON data is passed between client side and server side without any additional parsing or encoding effort made on both side.
+  * **Code Base** Browser and Server share same codebase.
   * **AES symmetric key cryptography** It supports AES-128, AES-192 and AES-256 Encryption.
   * **Encoding** It supports Base64 encoding, Hexadecimal, Utf-8 and binary.
   * **Cipher Input** The key or iv(initialization vector) can be passed in as parameter of encryption function, or single passphrase can be passed in as parameter.